sfi0zy/workspace-setup/README.md

     - software-properties-common, curl, snapd, preload, inotify-tools, build-essential, wingpanel-indicator
     - some additional packages, required by different software

 ## Install

+Before you start:

+### WARNINGS

+1. These scripts can install a lot of packages, texlive-full included, so you will need around 25G to install everything.
+It's not a problem for modern SSD, but remember about that if you want to install this configuration on some old laptop.

+2. **BACKUP YOUR DATA**.
+These scripts were designed for usage inside the fresh system without any modifications of it.
+They don't have protections from your thoughtless actions.

+3. You'll need some time and a stable internet connection.

+### How to use it

 It'll be a good idea to update everything in advance.
 The fresh system can have hundreds of outdated packages and this process will probably take some time.
 If you want to play with this setup in a virtual machine, you may also want to take a snapshot of its state after that.